 The feeling of being out of control with my money sends me into a tailspin.
 Budgeting helps me to regain a sense of control over my money.

 Traditionally budgeting is based on the calendar month.
 If you are creating a budget for October your budget starts October 1st and ends on October 31st.

 I personally prefer budgeting a month at a time.

 But, traditional monthly budgeting does not work for everyone.

 I often receive comments and questions from people who are frustrated with the traditional budgeting process.
 So, the problem with traditional monthly budgeting is that most people are not paid once per month.
 Instead, most of us get paid bi-weekly.
 At the same time, most bills are paid once per month, while other expenses such as groceries and gas for the car are purchases multiple times throughout the month.

 Using a monthly budget when you are paid bi-weekly can create confusion with your cash flow.
 This is primarily because you do not have access to all of your cash at the top of the month.
 You may have a large bill, such as rent or mortgage due at the beginning of the month, but unless you have properly planned out your paychecks from the previous month you may find yourself short on cash to cover that large expense.

-You may be falling prey to spending leaks which eat up your cash.
-Or, the “extra” cash leftover from your first bi-weekly pay check should have been held in reserve (and added to money from the next check) to cover expenses that need to be paid later in the month.
+You may be falling prey to spending leaks that eat up your cash.
+Or, the “extra” cash leftover from your first bi-weekly paycheck should have been held in reserve (and added to money from the next check) to cover expenses that need to be paid later in the month.